ghc-proposals/ghc-proposals/proposals/0000-code-texp.rst

   hoistCode :: (forall a . m a -> n a) -> Code m a -> Code n a hoistCode f (Code a) = Code (f a)

-  -- Can be used to handle a state effect handleState :: Code (StateT Int Q) a -> Code Q a handleState = hoistCode (flip runState 0)
+  -- As an example, hoistCode can be used to handle a state effect handleState :: Code (StateT Int Q) a -> Code Q a handleState = hoistCode (flip runState 0)